Research on Contemporary Conflict, Post Conflict Reconstruction, and Digital Media

 This practice-based research project ‘Simulation and Simulation Games in Academic Education’ at Utrecht University investigates the effectiveness of simulations and simulation games in academic education.
 Our interdisciplinary team consisted of a group of scholars from computer science, pedagogy, governance and the humanities.
 We will present our research at the Games and Learning Alliance Conference 2015 (link).

 I obtained a research position at Waag Society’s hacker space the Open Wetlab in Amsterdam.
 My research focused on the online do-it-yourself (DIY) biology movement and biohacker practices world wide.
 My research resulted in a report with educational policy recommendations, which was also turned into an article.

 For six months I conducted media and data analysis for several branches of the government, such as the Ministry of Social Affairs and Employment.

 2011-09/2012-09, Digital Media Research

 Upstream Strategies, Arnhem (NL)

 Working as a project manager in a digital communications agency my daily tasks consisted of organizing events, conducting project management for digital media campaigns, and doing qualitative and quantitative research within different media practices.

-After my bachelor degree I created YoungDone, a pervasive game designed to increase civic and cultural engagement in high school students (maatschappelijke stage).
+Parallel to my bachelor degree I created YoungDone, a digital application designed to increase civic and cultural engagement in high school students (maatschappelijke stage).
 For this start-up I received a social innovation grant.